 Commonwealth, Richmond, Virginia, 1904

-Style: Neoclassical Revival
+Building: Neoclassical Revival

 Since then, the hotel has changed owners and names a few more times, but each person has taken care to preserve its history and style.
 Neoclassical buildings are known for bold and big facades.
 It’s other defining characteristic is its almost menacing singular wall or plane, which is plain to see in the Commonwealth.

 Craftsman, Portland, Oregon, 1904

 Amy loves her home and its Craftsman Bungalow architecture.
 And she loves its history.
 Nestled in Portland, Oregon’s Hosford-Abernethy neighborhood, local legend has it that the home once belonged to a cherry farmer with a grand estate.
 The two-story carriage house in the backyard once had a pulley mount to load horse-drawn carriages.